-At Wagner Macula & Retina Center, the medical staff treats various types of trauma to the eye including puncture wounds, blunt force and lacerations.
+At Wagner Kapoor Institute, the medical staff treats various types of trauma to the eye including puncture wounds, blunt force and lacerations.
 The facility serves residents throughout North Carolina and Virginia, including the Hampton Roads area.

 Common causes to the eye include lesions caused by fingernails, puncture wounds, paper cuts, scratches to the tear ducts, chemical burns, and blunt force trauma to the eyeball itself or the surrounding structures.
 Blunt force trauma normally is the result of direct blows to the eye or the structures around the eye.
 The most common cause of a blunt force wound is from participation in a sporting event, such as boxing, baseball, football, basketball or soccer.
 Vision loss caused by ocular trauma occurs most frequently in individuals under the age of 25 years.
 Most types of eye trauma can be prevented by using protective eyewear or special goggles.